Dotsero, Colorado: Denver and Rio Grande Western Railroad

 Ferdinand Hayden published an extensive survey of central and southwest Colorado in 1877, and used the location of the town of Dotsero as his "Dot Zero" (reference point) for his survey maps.
-The station name exists from the construction of the standard gauge railroad line to Glenwood Springs in the 1890s.
+The Dotsero, Colorado, post office operated from June 29, 1883, until February 29, 1948.
+The Gypsum, Colorado, post office (ZIP code 81637) now serves the area.
+The Dotsero station existed from the construction of the standard gauge railroad line to Glenwood Springs in the 1890s.

 Geography

 Dotsero is located at the confluence of the Eagle River with the Colorado River, along U.S. Highway 6 and Interstate 70, near the head of Glenwood Canyon, approximately 5 mi west of Gypsum.

 The Dotsero CDP has an area of 4.017 km2, including 0.506 km2 of water.

 Dotsero Volcano

 Dotsero is built at the base of Colorado's most recently active volcano, the Dotsero Volcano, which, according to the United States Geological Survey, erupted 4,140 years ago.
 The volcano is still classified as active by the USGS and is the only active volcano within Colorado.

 The main industry at Dotsero for years consisted of making cinderblocks from the volcano.